Ez-C99/tasman-dataeng-task/README.md

-# Tasman Data Engineering Task — USAJOBS ETL
+# Ezra Chamba Tasman Data Engineering Task — USAJOBS ETL

 End-to-end pipeline that pulls jobs from the USAJOBS API, persists raw pages to **S3 Bronze**, validates the data with **Great Expectations**, normalises to DTOs, and **upserts** into **Postgres**.
 Designed for local dev with Docker/Make, and cloud scheduling with **EventBridge → ECS RunTask** (Terraform).